Pierre-D-G/NodePostSQL-Recipe-App/README.md

 ## Project Information

-This project was created to learn how to use PostgreSQL.
+This project was created to learn how to use PostgreSQL with Node.js

 Features: